Blog Posts

 Orang Utan Tanjung Puting

-There are many advantages from an open trip (group tour), including meeting new people, not feel lonely during the trip, able to share food, having a clear itinerary, and of course it will save you a lot more on expenses because you don’t have to rent a Klotok (as for boats for the local community).
+There are many advantages to an open trip (group tour), including meeting new people, not feeling lonely during the trip, being able to share food, having a clear itinerary, and of course, it will save you a lot more on expenses because you don’t have to rent a Klotok (as for boats for the local community).

 Tanjung Harapan Camp